5afe/safe-core-protocol/CONTRIBUTING.md

 Steps to be taken before submitting a pull request to be considered for review:
 - Documentation reflects the changes
-- Make sure test coverage is 100%
+- Make sure test coverage is close to 100%
 - Make sure all tests are passing
 - Make sure there are no linting errors